JuliaReach/LazySets.jl/docs/src/man/parallel_approximations.md

 ```julia
 $ julia -p auto
 ```
-to launch as many workers as the number of local CPU threads.
+to launch as many workers as the number of local CPU cores.

 ```@contents